In this tutorial we assume that you have signed up for Amazon S3 and downloaded and installed S3 Browser.

 2. Fill out the following fields:

 - Account Name - You can assign any name to your Amazon S3 account.
-S3 Browser uses it to distinguish one account from another if you work with several accounts.

 - Storage Type - S3 Browser supports multiple storage types, choose the storage type you want to work with.
 The following storage types are supported for now: